TheAlaskanPhysicist/RIT-Coursework-Notes/README.md

 - Spring-2025
 - Summer-2025

-Each folder contains notes organized by topic or week, and may include an index or internal README.
+Each folder contains notes organized by class code, and may include an index or internal README.

 ## License
-All notes are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+All notes are licensed under [CC BY-NC-SA 4.0](LICENSE).
 You may share or adapt them with attribution.

 ## Author
 Stanley Goodwin